 Charles Carpenter in The Decorative Arts and Crafts of Nantucket catalogued a small group of candlestands in a form he identified as having been made on Nantucket in the first decade of the 1800s: A shaped square top with bowed edges and outset, pointed corners, an urn-turned standard above a bulging, donut-shaped ring supported by high lift legs….But where most Nantucket candlestands are yellow birch with two-board tops, this stand is maple with a one-board top, and the latching mechanism for the tilt top is a simple wooden rotating catch.
 Perhaps the most interesting distinction is that this stand is in early, perhaps original, grain paint instead of the typical finished surface.
 18¾” x 19” x 28” high.
 A unique and elegant Massachusetts candlestand.

-1790 New England Falling Leaf Table
+New England Sawbuck Table

 All-original ca. 1820-1830 New England sawbuck table.
 Its unaltered condition, with a one-board top, original and unmoved cleats, dovetailed stretchers, and untouched salmon paint, make it a truly remarkable survivor.
 45”L x 23½’W x 28”H.